Tegan Quin And Lynn Gvnn Get Real About What It’s Like To Be Queer In The Music Industry

+LG: You and Sara recently launched the Tegan and Sara Foundation—which is so incredible, by the way.
+How long of a process has this been to organize this and finally launch it?
+What other organizations were you involved with prior?
 TQ: We’ve always been politically active and interested in giving back to our community.
 Over the years, we discussed starting a foundation to legitimize and hopefully expand our activism and ability to give.
 This year it just finally made sense to do it.
 We’ve always focused on giving to grassroots organizations and leaned towards LGBTQ orgs or women's organizations.
 So the foundation will do the same.
 We have access, privilege, and visibility right now.
 And we see it as our responsibility to use those things to access funds and funnel them to the LGBTQ organizations working in the trenches.
 Women and girls are underfunded, underrepresented, and under-researched in the LGBTQ community.
 We want to work to change that in any way we can.
 For us, this is not a vanity project.
 We truly see ourselves as activists and wouldn’t have the career we do if not for the support of our community.

+LG: Over the past few years, the band and I have noticed a drastic shift when we play live, because we've seen a sort of LGBTQ "safe space" developing at our shows… Was this a similar thing for you and Sara?
+Was it a slow growing process or was it something that was present right off the bat?
 TQ: We figured out really quickly that, as openly queer women in a band, we were going to see a lot of LGBTQ people at shows, even if they didn’t know who we were, as our shows became community spaces.
 People came to see their friends and support the community.
 Music is a wonderful way to bring together different people, and so we focused on ensuring our shows were open-minded, all ages, LGBTQ-friendly, and a “safe space” from day one.
 But, in recent years, we absolutely continue to look for ways to ensure it’s truly a safe space.
 From bathrooms to culturally competent security to our messaging from stage, we ensure our fans feel comfortable, safe, and welcome at our shows.

+LG: This question is slightly serious, slightly kidding… I think LGBTQ people are absolutely fucking MAGICAL.
+I genuinely feel like there’s something magic that exists in us that I have yet to identify.
+Do you agree?
+If so, what do you think that "magic" is?
 TQ: [Laughs] I agree!
 Seriously.
 I feel special for sure.
 I have always said, through thick and thin, good and bad, highs and lows as a gay person, I feel so lucky to have been born this way.
 I feel like my perspective on life and love and myself and society, is so unique, and I also feel like I’ve used my otherness to become a more empathetic person.
 I feel like I haven’t ever felt like I’ve been on the same path as anyone [else].
 My life feels so unique.
 How people engage with me is so unique.
 It’s made me feel very magical at times.
 Definitely.

+LG: What’s the biggest thing you’ve learned about yourself in the past 20 years of touring that you don’t think you could have learned any other way?
 TQ: This is going to sound silly, but I think I learned that I love business.
 I am seen as an “artist.”
 And I am.
 But I think what I truly love is solving problems.
 Details.
 Efficiency.
 Running a team.
 Being involved with a team.
 Marketing and strategy.
 Through eight records and 20 years, we’ve really only had mainstream success a few times.
 Mostly we have worked in the underground, just below the surface of the mainstream.
 So we had to learn how to thrive and succeed with very little mainstream support or radio.
 The challenge of gaming the system and stretching a dollar has become my obsession!

+LG: I found myself completely burnt out after only two to three years of nonstop touring, how in the WORLD have you managed 20 years of it?
+What’s the most important thing you've learned over the years to stay in a relatively healthy mental state through it all?
+How have you stayed excited and inspired?
 TQ: The best piece of advice I ever got was after nearly two years of being chronically sick on the road.
 Our managers sent me to a family member who was a naturopathic doctor.
 She prescribed a bunch of natural remedies and gave me a strict diet to follow, to help battle my low immunity and post-antibiotic body.
 But also, she took me aside after the appointment and said that I needed to allow myself to be sick and also to get better; that it was obvious I felt like I had to do everything, be everything, say yes to everything, be okay all the time.
 And that I was not going to be able to do that.
 And that I literally had to ask everyone around me—including my band and crew—to be sick, to lay in the back and just... get better.
 She basically was the first person who brought “stress makes you sick” into my life.
 I changed EVERYTHING after that.

 We have slowly been learning to say no. We also eat as well as we can.
 I also pretty much refuse to do any press before 1pm.
 I think getting enough sleep on the tour bus is pretty much an oxymoron—like, I wake up exhausted no matter how many hours I get—but I think rushing to do early morning things leads to an early band death.
 You need to find joy in every day.
 It sounds silly and trite, but it's true.
 If by the time you step on stage you’ve been working and talking and doing press and taking photos all day long, how can you possibly enjoy the show?
 I think separating press and promotion from the musician part of your day is super important.